chinanf-boy/css-mask-github-logo/readme.md

 that html coming from https://dikmax.name/demos/css-masking/

-show me how to make my github logo with the easy way
+show me how to make my github logo with the easy way, `crop` the web page

 ![logo](https://avatars2.githubusercontent.com/u/20272484?s=460&v=4)